quancao2310/CNPM_HCMUT_SSPS/README.md

 - Back-end: NodeJS (v20), ExpressJS.
 - Database: MySQL.

+## Drawbacks
+- No authorization between students and SPSOs
+- Payment methods not integrated

 ## Installation
 To use the application, you can follow the following steps:

 ### Clone the repository
-Open a terminal at a directory of your choice and enter these commands:
+Open a terminal at a directory of your choice and enter these commands (change the folder name if you want to):
 ```
   git clone https://github.com/quancao2310/CNPM_HCMUT_SSPS.git
   cd CNPM_HCMUT_SSPS
 ```
-You will see a folder called "CNPM_HCMUT_SSPS", with several subfolders: "client" and "server".
+Inside **CNPM_HCMUT_SSPS** folder, you will see several subfolders: *client*, *server*, etc.

 ### Install dependencies
-First, if you haven't installed [NodeJS](https://nodejs.org/), visit https://nodejs.org/ and download it.
+First, if you haven't installed [NodeJS](https://nodejs.org/), please visit https://nodejs.org/ and download it.

 Next, you will have to install all the dependencies of our project.
 Let's go to the "server" directory first and enter these commands:
 ```